This note reflects the law as at 31 May 2026.

 Energy Profits Levy (EPL) is a temporary levy introduced with effect from 26 May 2022 on the profits of companies producing oil and gas in the UK or on the UK Continental Shelf.
 It was introduced to capture a perceived windfall for industry arising as a result of the significant increase in oil and gas prices during 2022 primarily as a result of the Russian invasion of Ukraine.

-The rate of Levy was set at 25% for profits arising from 26 May 2022 to 31 December 2022 and 35% for profits arising from 1 January 2023 to 31 March 2028.
-It was announced on 29 July that the levy will now run until 31 March 2030 (subject to the ESIM) and that the rate will be increased to 38% from 1 November 2024.
+The rate of Levy was set at 25% for profits arising from 26 May 2022 to 31 December 2022 and now is applied at 35% for profits arising from 1 January 2023 to 31 October 2024 and 38% from 1 November to 31 March 2030 (subject to the ESIM – see below).
 Where a company has an accounting period which straddles the relevant commencement, rate change or end dates, the periods before and after the relevant date will be treated as separate accounting periods and profits must be apportioned on a just and reasonable basis between the periods.
+In practice, HMRC have tended to expect “just and reasonable” to be more reflective of an “actual basis” for these purposes rather than, e.g. time apportionment.

-A so called Energy Security Investment Mechanism (ESIM) was included in the spring 2024 Finance Bill.
+A so-called Energy Security Investment Mechanism (ESIM) was included in the spring 2024 Finance Bill.
 This measure will end the Energy Profits Levy early if the 6-month average price for both oil and gas is at or below the ESIM threshold prices.
 The ESIM threshold prices are 71.40 dollars per barrel for oil and £0.54 per therm for gas.
 These thresholds are based on a 20-year average to the end of 2022.
-These thresholds will be adjusted from 1 April 2024, and annually thereafter, by the preceding December’s Consumer Prices Index figure.
-This measure was included in Finance Act (No 2) 2024 and the new Labour government have announced that they intend to retain this measure.
+These thresholds are adjusted from 1 April 2024, and annually thereafter by the preceding December’s Consumer Prices Index figure.
+This measure was included in Finance Act (No 2) 2024.

 Capital Allowances